 On the question of whether a general verdict of guilty on a multi-object conspiracy count can stand when one of the objects is disqualified as a basis for the conviction, see Griffin v.
 United States, 502 U.S. 46 (1991).
 In Griffin, the Court held that the validity of the general verdict depends on the reason that one of the objects was disqualified.
 If the object was disqualified as unconstitutional or not legally sufficient (for example, due to a statute of limitations), the verdict had to be set aside.
 Griffin, 502 U.S. at 52-56, citing inter alia Yates v.
 United States, 354 U.S. 298 (1957); Stromberg v.
 California, 283 U.S. 359 (1931); Williams v.
 North Carolina, 317 U.S. 287 (1942); and Bachellar v.
 Maryland, 397 U.S. 564 (1970).
 On the other hand, if one of the objects in a multi-object conspiracy count was disqualified not because it was held unconstitutional or illegal but merely because it was not supported by sufficient evidence, the verdict can stand (assuming the evidence is sufficient for any one of the objects charged).
 Griffin, 502 U.S. at 56.
-The Court distinguished between objects disqualified by legal error (a mistake about the law) which require the verdict to be set aside, and objects disqualified by legal error (a mistake about the law) at 56-59.
+The Court distinguished between objects disqualified by legal error (a mistake about the law) which require the verdict to be set aside, and objects disqualified by insufficiency of proof (a mistake concerning the weight or factual import of the evidence) which allow the verdict to stand.
+Id. at 56-59.